jbytes1027/forces-unite/README.md

 # Forces Unite

-Forces Unite is a matchmaking platform to find players and make friends.
+Forces Unite is a matchmaking platform for gamers to find players and make friends.
 It was developed as group project for a capstone class.

 ## Demo